 Change Line 9-11 on page 128 as follows

-The Compression field value when one indicates that each receive report in the Receive Report(s) field is DEFLATE compressed, or when zero that compression is not enabled.
-To enable the byte-wise processing, the Receive Report(s) to be compressed could be zero padded.
+The Compression field value when one indicates that the CIR Taps field of each receive report in the Receive Report(s) field is DEFLATE compressed individually, or when zero that DEFLATE compression is not enabled.
+If the CIR Taps field of a receive report in the Receive Report(s) field is not an integer number of octets, the receive report shall be zero padded prior to the DEFLATE compression to enable the octet-wise processing of the DEFLATE compression.
+If the size of the CIR Report IE containing the compressed CIR Taps field exceeds the available space of the corresponding Payload field, the Receive Report(s) field is fragmented as described in 10.39.4.5.3.

 Note to the editor: 10.39.4.5.3 (CIR measurement report fragmentation) is a new subclause added by DCN 24-0114.